runtimerobotics/fusion360-urdf-ros2/README.md

 #### 4) Build and Run the launch file

-After the package modification, we can do the building of ROS 2 workspace to reflect the changes
+After the package modification, we can use the building of the ROS 2 workspace to reflect the changes
 ```
 colcon build
 ```